RayYen6967/Events_Analysis/README.md

 * Help the UMD alumni association find ways to attract more first time attendees and major prospects.

-* Predict the percentage first time attendees and percentage major prospect based on the characteristics of the event that is going to be held.
+* Predict the percentage first time attendees and percentage major prospect based on the characteristics of the event.

 ● Data: